Three Hills Thrashers

 The Three Hills Thrashers are a junior B ice hockey team based in Three Hills, Alberta, Canada.
 They are members of the North Division of the Heritage Junior B Hockey League (HJHL).
 They play their home games at Three Hills Centennial Place.

 The Thrashers hosted the 2008 Provincial Championships and finished with a silver medal.

 The Thrashers took a one year leave of absence from the Heritage Junior Hockey League, for the 2019-2020 season.

-In early 2020, a new group went to work to save the franchise, and successfully endeavoured to return to active status for the 2020-2021 season.
+In early 2020, a new group went to work to save the franchise, and successfully endeavored to return to active status for the 2020-2021 season.